-Wisconsin Foreclosure Laws and Procedures
+Wisconsin Foreclosure Laws and Process

-Before the foreclosure crisis, which peaked in 2010, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
-Now, however, federal and state laws heavily regulate loan servicing and foreclosure processes.
+Before the foreclosure crisis, federal and state laws regulating mortgage servicers and foreclosure procedures were relatively limited and tended to favor foreclosing lenders.
+However, federal and state laws now heavily regulate loan servicing and foreclosure processes.
 And most of the laws give protections to borrowers.
+Servicers generally have to provide borrowers with loss mitigation opportunities (ways to avoid foreclosure), account for each foreclosure step, and strictly comply with foreclosure laws.

-Servicers generally have to provide borrowers with loss mitigation opportunities, account for each foreclosure step, and strictly comply with foreclosure laws.
 Also, most people who take out a loan to buy a residential property in Wisconsin sign a promissory note and mortgage.
-These documents give homeowners some contractual rights in addition to federal and state legal protections.
+These documents give homeowners some contractual rights along with federal and state legal protections.

 In a Wisconsin foreclosure, you'll most likely get the right to: